NLnetLabs/cascade/doc/manual/source/architecture.rst

 Cascade stores its state in on-disk files in JSON format, by default at various locations under a single parent directory.
-No additional database software is required, state is human readable and easily backed up.
+No additional database software is required, state is human-readable and easily backed up.
+However, do *NOT* edit the state file by hand.

 Some configuration is done via the Cascade CLI (adding zones and HSMs), other configuration is done by editing on-disk policy and application configuration